Shk-Haseeb/Full-Stack-Open/part7/README.md

-- 7.1-7.6 exercises are in their seperate folder.
+- 7.1-7.6 exercises are in their seperate folder
-- 7.7-7.8 exercises are in their same respective folder
+- 7.7 exercise is in its respective folder
-- 7.9-7.10 exercises are in their respective folder
+- 7.8 exercise is in its respective folder